angular-schule/angular-cli-ghpages/README.md

 - **optional**
 - Default: `undefined` (string)
 - Example:
-  - `ng deploy` – Angular project is build in `production` mode
+  - `ng deploy` – Angular project is built in `production` mode
   - `ng deploy --build-target=test` – Angular project is using the build configuration `test` (this configuration must exist in the `angular.json` file)

-If no buildTarget is set, the `production` build of the default project will be chosen.
+If no `buildTarget` is set, the `production` build of the default project will be chosen.
 The `buildTarget` simply points to an existing build configuration for your project, as specified in the `configurations` section of `angular.json`.
 Most projects have a default configuration and a production configuration (commonly activated by using the `--prod` flag) but it is possible to specify as many build configurations as needed.

-This is equivalent as calling the command `ng build --configuration=XXX`."
+This is equivalent to calling the command `ng build --configuration=XXX`.
 This command has no effect if the option `--no-build` is active.

 **⚠️ BREAKING CHANGE (v1)**